-Uterine cancer: Obesity, a history of diabetes, late menopause age, infertility, without progesterone increases the risk of using estrogen alone.
+Cervical cancer: Obesity, a history of diabetes, late menopause age, infertility, the use of estrogen alone without progesterone increases the risk.

 Ovarian cancer: No apparent cause was detected.
-However, age, familial factors include high animal fat diet, the use of powder, environmental and genetic factors are believed to be effective in ovarian cancer.
-For example, a life-long woman’s risk of developing ovarian cancer is 1.4 percent, while the first-degree relative increases up to 7 per cent in women with ovarian cancer, 5 percent in two first-degree relatives.
+However, environmental and genetic factors such as age, familial factors such as diet with high animal fat, and use of powder are considered to be effective in ovarian cancer.
+For example, a lifelong woman’s risk of developing ovarian cancer is 1.4 per cent, while first-degree relative ovarian cancer rises to 7 percent in women with two first-degree relatives in the Olanda.

 What are the symptoms?

-The symptoms of gynecologic cancers differ according to the organ being held.
-The symptom of cervical cancer occurs as vaginal bleeding in the style of spotting after sexual intercourse, increase in menstrual amount or duration, as brown vaginal discharge.
-In advanced stages, waist and pubic pain, difficulty in urinating or leg edema can be seen.
-Uterine cancer is a cancer that gives early findings, symptoms of abnormal bleeding before menopause or during menopause.
-If the ovarian cancer is unfortunately late, it gives the findings and the findings are not specific.
+The symptoms of gynecologic cancers differ according to the organ being maintained.
+The symptom of cervical cancer is a vaginal hemorrhage in the style of staining after sexual intercourse, an increase in the amount or duration of menstruation, which appears as a brown vaginal discharge.
+Waist and pubic pain in advanced stages, difficulty in urinating or leg edema can be seen.
+Cervical cancer is a cancer that gives an early onset, premenopausal or during the menopause the symptoms of abnormal bleeding.
+Ovarian cancer is so low that it gives a late finding and its findings are not specific.
 Abdominal swelling, pain, indigestion, increase around the abdomen, abnormal vaginal bleeding are the most common symptoms.
-Due to late findings, 70 percent of ovarian cancer cases are diagnosed in phases 3 and 4.
-The most frequent findings of vulva cancer are chronic itching, mass, pain, bleeding, and ulcers that are addressed in the Vulcan.
+Due to its late findings, 70 percent of ovarian cancer cases are diagnosed in stage 3 and 4.
+The most common manifestations of vulva cancer are chronic itching, mass, pain, bleeding and ulcers that are addressed in vulva.

-Gynecological cancers are generally subject to mortality rates, histological type and degree, the patient’s general condition varies depending on the age and surgery performed.
-Cancer, which has the worst life period, is emphasized due to the late finding of ovarian carcinoma.
+Gynecologic cancers in general, mortality rates vary depending on the stage of the disease, the histologic type and degree, the age of the patient’s general condition, and the surgery performed.
+It is emphasized that the cancer with the worst life span has ovarian carcinoma due to its late findings.
 The average life expectancy after diagnosis is 35 percent.
-The life expectancy is better than ovarian cancer, as uterine cancer is given earlier symptoms.
-Life expectancy rates for all phases are as follows: The stage is 75 percent, stage II is 60 percent, stage is 30 percent and stage 4 is 10 percent.
-The average life expectancy in cervical cancer with increased early diagnosis by the Pap smear method is around 80 percent.
-The stage is 90 percent, stage 2 is 65, and stage 4 is 15 percent.
+The life expectancy is better than ovarian cancer, as cervical cancer is given earlier symptoms.
+The life expectancy rates for all phases are as follows: Stage I is 75 percent, stage II is 60 percent, the stage is 30 percent and 10 percent for stage 4.
+The mean life expectancy of cervical cancer is around 80 percent in the early diagnosis of Pap smear method.
+The stage is 90 percent, stage 2 is 65 percent, and stage 4 is 15 percent.

 Methods used in diagnosis

-Thanks to the methods developed for early diagnosis of gynecologic cancers, the success rate in the treatment is also increasing.
-Cervical cancer from gynecology cancers is considered as the type of cancer that has increased the most early diagnosis in recent years.
-In this cancer, the screening method with cytological examinations of cells spilled from the cervix called Pap smear test is recognized in the early stages of cellular changes with the potential for canceration in the future.
-With the elimination of these lesions, a significant reduction in mortality rate was detected in cervical cancer.
-So, a single negative Pap smear test reduces the risk of cervical cancer by 45 percent.
-The life-long nine-negative Pap smear test reduces this risk by 99%.
-The Pap smear test, the most effective screening method for cervical cancer, is recommended once a year to every woman with sexual activity over the age of 18 years.
+Thanks to the methods developed for the early diagnosis of gynecologic cancers, the success rate in the treatment is also increasing.
+Gynecology cancer is considered to be the cancer type of cervical cancer, which has increased most of the early diagnosis in recent years.
+This cancer is known in the early period of cellular changes with a screening method of cytological examinations of the cells of the uterus, called Pap smear test, in the future with potential cancer.
+With the destruction of these lesions, a pronounced decrease in cervical cancer was detected.
+Such that a single negative Pap smear test reduces the risk of cervical cancer by 45 percent.
+Lifetime nine negative Pap smear tests reduce this risk by 99 percent.
+Pap smear test, the most effective screening method for cervical cancer, is recommended once a year for every woman with sexual activity over the age of 18.

-Screening methods used in gynecological cancers are not very effective in uterine cancer.
-Uterine cancer is usually diagnosed because it gives early symptoms.
-However, fat, diabetic, estrogen-treated people with high risk can be scanned..
-Vaginal sonography, endometrial biopsy and office hysteroscopy can be used for screening.
-If the thickness of the intrauterine layer measured by vaginal sonography is below 4 millimeters, the risk of uterine cancer is very low.
-There is unfortunately no effective early diagnosis and screening method for ovarian cancer which is the most deadly among all gynecological cancers.
-Annual routine examination is not sufficient for early diagnosis.
-For the first time, 80 percent of ovarian cancer can be determined by the Ca-125 tumor marker, which was defined in the 1980s, with a surface antigen.
-However, in the pre-menopausal period, Ca-125 values can be elevated depending on the cause of pregnancy, uterine tissue, which is described as being present in areas outside the uterus, as well as benign ovarian cysts.
-In addition, 50 percent of early ovarian cancers are normally Ca-125.
-The use of the Ca-125 with transvaginal sonography and Doppler ultrasound increases the quality of the screening, but is not sufficient for routine examination.
+The screening methods used in gynecologic cancers are not very effective in cervical cancer.
+The diagnosis of cervical cancer is often diagnosed as early as possible.
+However, it is possible to scan for fat, diabetic, estrogen-treated people with high risk.
+Vaginal sonography, endometrial biopsy and office hysteroscopy are available for screening.
+If the thickness of the intrauterine layer measured with vaginal sonography is below 4 millimeter, the risk of uterine cancer is very low.
+An effective early diagnosis and screening method for ovarian cancer is the most lethal among all gynecologic cancers.
+The annual routine examination is not enough for early diagnosis.
+For the first time in the 1980s, 80 percent of ovarian cancer can be identified by the Ca-125 tumor marker called surface antigen.
+However, in the pre-menopause period, Ca-125 values may rise due to many causes such as pregnancy, endometriosis, benign ovarian cysts, which are described as the presence of uterine internal tissue in non-uterine regions.
+In addition, in 50 percent of early ovarian cancers, Ca-125 is normally available.
+With transvaginal sonography and Doppler ultrasound, the use of Ca-125 increases the quality of the screening, but is not sufficient for routine examination.

-The success of the treatment of gynecologic cancers varies according to the stages of the disease.
-It is noted that effective treatment is usually surgical.
-Surgery is applied in all phases of ovarian cancer.
-Usually these cases are presented in the late period and the patient refers to the advanced stage.
-Patients should have full surgical staging and the tumor mass should be reduced to the minimum level.
-Surgical staging means not only the removal of the uterus and ovaries, but the prevalence of cancer within the entire abdomen, and the cleaning of the designated areas where it is spread.
-Thus, the patient will receive maximum benefit from the future chemotherapy.
+Success in the treatment of gynecologic cancers differs according to the stages of the disease.
+It is noted that the effective treatment is usually surgical.
+Surgery is performed in all phases of ovarian cancer.
+Usually, these cases are presented in the late period and the patient is admitted to the advanced stage.
+Complete surgical staging should be performed to patients and the tumor mass should be reduced to a minimum level.
+Surgical staging means not only the intake of the uterus and the ovaries, but the cleaning of the areas in which the cancer has been investigated and disseminated in the entire abdomen.
+Thus, the patient receives maximum benefit from chemotherapy.
 Usually the first post of ovarian cancer is performed after chemotherapy and again an operation called “Second view Surgery”.
-As a result of this surgery, chemotherapy is given again.
-In the early stages of cervical cancer, surgery is applied in the advanced stages of radiation therapy to create the basic treatment option.
-In uterine cancer, surgery is the first treatment option.
-It can then be applied to radiotherapy and chemotherapy if necessary.
-Treatment and follow-up of gynecologic cancer patients should be performed multidisciplinary.
+As a result of this surgery, chemotherapy is given again if necessary.
+When surgery is performed in the early stages of cervical cancer, radiation therapy in advanced phases forms the basic treatment option.
+In cervical cancer, surgery is the first treatment option.
+It can then be administered radiotherapy and chemotherapy if necessary.
+Treatment and follow-up should be performed multidisciplinary in gynecologic cancer patients.
 Multiple treatments can be used in combination with the recurrence of diseases.

-Because the causes of gynecologic cancers are very different, it is necessary to consider many factors in protection.
-In order to protect against cervical cancer, protection from sexually transmitted diseases, especially human papilloma virus (HPV) infection, comes to the fore.
-In women using birth control pill in reproductive age, it is known that the uterine and ovarian cancers are significantly decreased in the incidence of cancer.
-Smoking is also recommended for the release of cigarettes because the cervical cancer increases the risk.
+Because the causes of gynecological cancers are very different, it is necessary to take into consideration many factors in the prevention.
+Protection from sexually transmitted diseases, especially human papilloma virus (HPV) infection to protect against cervical cancer, comes to the fore.
+In women using birth control pill in reproductive age, it is known that the uterus and ovarian cancers have decreased significantly in the incidence of cancer.
+Smoking is recommended to be left because the use of cigarettes also increases the risk of cervical cancer.

-Cervical cancer: early diagnosis and treatment of cervical cancer is possible, but a Pap smear test is not necessarily a significant complaint every year.
-Vaccine studies have been underway for HPV infections in recent years.
-However, it has not yet entered into routine use.
+Cervical cancer: Since early diagnosis and treatment of cervical cancer is possible, Pap smear test should be performed even if there is not a pronounced complaint every year.
+Vaccine studies have been ongoing for HPV infections in recent years.
+However, it is not yet routine use.

-Uterine cancer: Preventing excessive weight gain, unrequited estrogen retrieval and cancer-potential uterine diseases need to be treated appropriately.
+Uterine cancer: To prevent excess weight gain, to avoid unrequited estrogen and to have the potential for cancer, uterine diseases need to be treated appropriately.

-Ovarian cancer: The use of birth control pills and preventive interventions in the presence of ovarian cancer may be recommended in the family.
+Ovarian cancer: The use of contraceptive pills and protective interventions in the presence of ovarian cancer in the family can be proposed.
 So the ovary can be taken.
 However, this may not always eliminate ovarian cancer.
-Prevention of gynecologic cancers is the best routine of annual examinations without neglect
+Prevention of gynecologic cancers is the best routine with the removal of annual examinations without neglect